fwd/nano-to/docs/username.md

 Register a Usernames by visiting https://nano.to and searching for desired name.

 - Letters, numbers, and up to 30 characters.
-- Multiple Uernames w/ same Address is allowed.
+- Multiple Usernames w/ same Address is allowed.
-- Nano.to Faucet pay each address ~ 0.001 Nano, [every 24 hours](/faucet).

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)

 ## Renewal

-Add time to your lease by visting:
+Extend registration at anytime.

 ```python
 https://nano.to/:USERNAME/renew
 ```

 > Only original address may add time.
-If you need to change Username address, contact: [support@nano.to](mailto:support@nano.to)
+If you need assistance, contact: [support@nano.to](mailto:support@nano.to)

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)

 ## Grace Period

-Usernames have **10 day** after expiration where only the original address may renew.
+Usernames have **10 day** after expiration, regardless of duration leased.
+Only the original address may renew.

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)

 ## Dataset

-We encourage other developers to add [Nano.to Usernames](https://nano.to/known.json) to their apps.
-This makes your Nano address "findable by Username" on a growing list of applications & games.
+We encourage other to add support for [Nano.to Usernames](https://nano.to/known.json) on their apps.
+This makes your Nano address "findable by Username" on a growing list of applications, games and sercices.

 ```pthon
 https://nano.to/known.json